 There are many Makefile Options, so it may be difficult to tell which you need to configure to get a working build.
-This page collects a few examples of popular configurations.
+This page collects a few examples of popular configurations, many of which have shortcuts that can be run with fab at the command line, without remembering all of the configuration options.

 - Default Build

 - Automatic Recurring OBD-II Requests Build

 - Emulated Data Build

+- Fabric Shortcuts